-You need to apply for the reinstatement during the 60 days following the end of the 12 month period after our payment for the Trauma recovery benefit.
+The benefit is only valid for 30 days from the first anniversary of the Trauma recovery benefit payment that reduces the Trauma Recovery Cover sum insured to nil.
 To take up the benefit, send us your completed application form and first premium payment within this time.

-We will calculate premiums for the reinstated Trauma Recovery Cover sum insured using rates that apply at the time the Trauma reinstatement benefit is used.

-If level premiums apply, we will use current rates based on the insured person's age at the commencement date of the cover.
-Premiums will be increased by any loading factors that applied to your Trauma Recovery Cover immediately before the claim.
+We will calculate premiums using rates that apply to Trauma Recovery Cover at the time the Trauma reinstatement benefit is used.
+Premiums will be increased by any loading factors that applied to your original Trauma Recovery Cover.
 The new cover will begin when we receive the first premium.